iu-parfunc/lvars/README.md

 application can step, then any of three rules can apply next -- E-App-1, E-App-2, and E-ParApp -- leading to an exponential increase in the number of evaluation paths that an configuration might take.
-It is easy to construct [lambdapar programs that are very slow to test with `test-->>`][slow-test] under this semantics, because the system must take all evaluation paths.
+It is easy to construct [lambdaLVar programs that are very slow to test with `test-->>`][slow-test] under this semantics, because the system must take all evaluation paths.
 Of course, taking all evaluation paths is exactly the behavior we want.
 Although we can't prove